 Outdoors, this cultivar is cold hardy in Zones 9b to 11, but in colder zones, it should be brought indoors in the fall.

 Like the species plant and its other cultivars, ‘Chelsea’ is considered nontoxic to dogs and cats.

 Does the succulent, heart-shaped foliage of ‘Chelsea’ make your own heart leap?
-You’ll find this houseplant available for purchase in a six-inch pot via Amazon.
+You’ll find this houseplant available for purchase in a four- or six-inch pot via Amazon.

 Our next selection has mottled foliage, but I don’t think this species will garner divided opinions like ‘Sumatra,’ which we’ll get to later in the roundup.

 H. curtisii has leaves that are light to olive green with silver mottling, and they have a somewhat rough texture, like reptile skin.

 The leaves are small, just half an inch across, and they have a unique shape – round with pointed ends that remind me of Christmas tree baubles.

 The green colors in this species’ foliage will turn to red or maroon when exposed to brighter light.

 Native to Borneo, Malaysia, the Philippines, and Thailand, this species has a creeping growth habit, creating a dense mat of vines that will grow to be one and a half to three feet long.